wangyanfang-ff/mytest/readme.txt

-Git is a version control system
+Git is a add 1
-Git is free sofware
-Git is test
+Git is a edit 2
-Git is 3
+Git is a edit 3